This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For instance, you will probably file with the Texas Workforce Commission for housing issues.
 In contrast, you may need to file with the U.S. Department of Education for problems at school or with special education services.

-In general, the process of filing a discrimination complaint includes the official complaint, providing all information about the incident, attempts at guided meditation, and an investigation.
+Filing a discrimination complaint generally includes the official complaint, providing all information about the incident, attempts at guided meditation, and an investigation.

-Texas also allows private action so that you can sue those responsible, as well.
+Texas also allows private action so that you can also sue those responsible.

 Taking action and filing a lawsuit over cerebral palsy in Texas can seem overwhelming, but the benefits for your child can be significant.
-Hold people accountable, get justice, resolve situations of discrimination, and recover damages to help your child live a better life.
+You can hold people accountable, get justice, resolve situations of discrimination, and recover damages to help your child live a better life.

 Get Matched with a Leading Birth Injury Attorney in Your Area